-Alder Moors Local Nature Reserve (LNR) is known to contain good habitat for bats and lies to the southwest, just within 2km of the site, with limited ecological connectivity from the site to this LNR.
-A search of the Magic interactive website revealed two current EPSLs for bats have been granted within 2km of the site, the details of which are provided in Table 1 below.
+Longmoor Bog Site of Special Scientific Interest (SSSI) and Longmoor Bog Local Nature Reserve (LNR) lie to the northwest, within 2km of the proposed development site however there is limited ecological connectivity from the site to these designated sites.
+A search of the Magic interactive website revealed one current EPSLs for bats has been granted within 2km of the site, the details of which are provided in Table 1 below.